Hunter turns hunted as Murdoch "harassed" by press

 Murdoch: Harass people.
 You know, I was being harassed.
 I was trying to walk all of 10 yards across the street.
 I had another 20 or so outside my apartment this morning.

-Jay: But part of the game of harassment, intrusion, these are recurrent themes in the behavior of the press for decades, would you not accept that?
+Jay: But part of the game of harassment, intrusion, these are recurrent themes in the behaviour of the press for decades, would you not accept that?

 Murdoch: Yes, it can take many forms, but yes.